 In November 2020 he was invited to sing at a Monday night football game.
 This is a really big deal as the audience is ginormous and the exposure is huge.
 It’s a tremendous honor.
 He was absolutely looking forward to it.

-But also November was a difficult month as the country was dealing with increased tension over race relations.
+November was a difficult month as the country was dealing with increased tension over race relations.
 George Floyd was killed by a police officer in the country was dealing with grief in sometimes very uncomfortable ways.
 Mark decided he couldn’t sit by and do nothing.

 So he took the bold and in my opinion very brave choice of telling the national football league that he was unable to sing the anthem as usual.
 He said he could do it but only if they allowed him to kneel in support of Black Lives Matter… unsurprisingly they decided to find a replacement for Mark.